-These pre college scholarships help keep the doors of opportunity open for all students to participate in pre college summer programs.
-Applying for scholarships for summer programs for high school students is similar to doing so for college scholarships whereby students must follow the instructions for application deadlines and meeting the criteria.
+These pre-college scholarships help keep the doors of opportunity open for all students to participate in pre-college summer programs.
+Applying for scholarships for summer programs for high school students is similar to doing so for college scholarships whereby students must follow the instructions for application deadlines and meet the criteria.
 These scholarships are awarded based on income and financial need.
-Parents and students can find scholarships for summer programs for high school students on college websites as well as by asking their guidance counselors about how to apply for pre college scholarships.
+Parents and students can find scholarships for summer programs for high school students on college websites as well as by asking their guidance counselors about how to apply for pre-college scholarships.

 What Kind of Pre-College Summer Programs are There?

 Students have a wide variety of opportunities to explore when deciding to participate in pre-college summer programs.
 There’s everything from art to drama to STEM and everything in between depending on the student’s interests and goals.
 For example, it’s possible to find free summer engineering programs for high school students through colleges and their high school guidance department if that’s their interest.
 It’s also possible to find graphic design summer programs for high school students, as well as art pre-college summer programs for those who are interested.
 Students who have an interest in pursuing a STEM summer program or finding the best computer science summer programs for high school students will also have no problem.